ljmor/machine_learning_course/README.md

-# Machine learning Practice examples by Udemy Machine Learning Course
+# Machine Learning Practice Examples

 All the examples that I developed based on the Udemy course about Machine Learning by Santiago Hernández [Course link](https://www.udemy.com/course/machine-learning-desde-cero/)